NDN-Routing/NDNFD/docs/StrategyMgmt.md

 NDNFD must respond with:

 	<Collection>
-		<PolicyName>strategy-description</PolicyName>
+		<PolicyName>strategy-title</PolicyName>
 	</Collection>

 `<PolicyName>` is repeated once for each registered strategy.
-Its textual value is the short description for a strategy.
+Its textual value is the title of a strategy.

 An example response is: